 The clinic is open five days per week when the college is in session.
+For after hours emergency assistance, contact Campus Security or Residence Hall Directors.

 Health services are available to all students who pay the student services fee and submit a completed Wartburg health record, which includes verification of immunity to communicable diseases.
 New students must submit this record prior to moving into the residence halls.
-Because the college health plan does not cover hospitalization or emergency room services, personal health insurance coverage is strongly recommended.
+All students must show proof of health insurance or they may purchase a basic policy through the College.
+The waiver form, insurance, and immunization forms are available online at the Wartburg Noah Campus Clinic Web site.